filamentphp/filament/packages/forms/docs/04-layout/06-section.md

 ### Persisting collapsed sections

-You can persist whether a section is collapsed in local storage using the `persistCollapsedState()` method, so it will remain collapsed when the user refreshes the page:
+You can persist whether a section is collapsed in local storage using the `persistCollapsed()` method, so it will remain collapsed when the user refreshes the page:

 ```php
 use Filament\Infolists\Components\Section;